ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 {{#markdown}}

-It's been a little while in coming, but the results from the 2019 Front-End Tooling Survey are now here!
+It's been a little while coming, but the results from the 2019 Front-End Tooling Survey are now here!

 This year, 3,005 developers answered 27 questions covering a wide range of front-end tools and methodologies.
 As always, a massive thank you from me to every single person that took the time to fill it in.
 Organising and writing up the survey has been especially challenging this year with the addition of a baby girl to our family (thus the delay in these results!).

-As alway's it's super interesting to look at what’s changed over the last 12 months in front-end tooling and see if our thoughts and opinions are shared by other developers in the industry.
-These results (hopefully) help to give an insight into the current usage trends and knowledge levels across front-end tools, as well as showing how these are changing over time by looking at [the figures from previous surveys](/blog/frontend-tooling-survey-2018-results).
+As always it's super interesting to look at what’s changed over the last 12 months in front-end tooling and see if our thoughts and opinions are shared by other developers in the industry.
+These results (hopefully) help give an insight into the current usage trends and knowledge levels across front-end tools, as well as showing how these are changing over time by looking at [the figures from previous surveys](/blog/frontend-tooling-survey-2018-results).

 ### Quick Thanks

 This survey takes a lot of time to put together each year and is made possible due to the support of Wes Bos (through affiliation with the survey) and my employer, Just Eat.

 Wes is renowned for creating awesome learning materials for web developers.
-Whether you’re just starting out in web development, or an experienced developer looking to level-up your skillset, I'd highly recommend checking out [Wes's courses](/affiliates).
+Whether you’re just starting out in web development, or an experienced developer looking to level-up your skillset, I'd highly recommend checking out [Wes' courses](/affiliates).
 You'll also find links to Wes' courses where relevant throughout the results.

 ### The results